 What is hagioptasia?

-Like other basic emotions – such as ‘fear’ and ‘aggression’ – hagioptasia is an innate psychological mechanism, passed down through our evolutionary heritage to direct our behaviour in particular ways.
+Like other evolved emotions – such as ‘fear’ and ‘aggression’ – hagioptasia is a psychological mechanism, passed down through our evolutionary heritage to direct our behaviour in particular ways.
 We experience hagioptasia in a very similar way to how we experience ‘fear’; like fear, hagioptasia is also excitable, compulsive, varying in intensity, socialised and attached to aspects of the world around us from infancy onwards.
-But while ‘fear’ is an instinct of avoidance – a deep seated, abstract sense of ‘dread’ – hagioptasia is a drive to generate ‘appreciation’; an abstract sense of ‘specialness’ or ‘glory’.
+But while ‘fear’ can be an instinct of avoidance – a deep seated, abstract sense of ‘dread’ – hagioptasia is a drive that generates ‘appreciation’; an abstract sense of ‘specialness’ or ‘glory’.

 Why would such an emotion exist & what evidence supports hagioptasia theory?